-Property and equipment are stated at cost.
+Property and equipment, including assets held under capital leases, are stated at cost net of accumulated depreciation.
 Maintenance and repairs are charged to expense as incurred.
 Depreciation is provided over the estimated useful life of each asset, which ranges from three to forty years, and is computed using the straight-line method.
 When assets are disposed of, the asset and related accumulated depreciation are eliminated from the accounts and any resulting gain or loss is reflected in the statement of activities.
 Construction in process is recorded at cost and consists of assets that have not yet been placed in service.